Newcastle United F.C.: 2007–2021: Mike Ashley era

 The start of the 2011–12 season was very successful as they went on to enjoy one of their strongest openings to a season, playing 11 consecutive games unbeaten.
 Newcastle eventually secured a place in the 2012–13 Europa League with a fifth-place finish, their highest league position since the Bobby Robson days.
 Further honours were to come as Pardew won both the Premier League Manager of the Season and the LMA Manager of the Year awards.

 In the following season Newcastle made few acquisitions in the summer and suffered injuries over the season.
 As a result, the first half of the season was marred by a run of 10 losses in 13 games, which saw the club sink near the relegation zone.
 The Europa League campaign was largely successful with the team making the quarter-finals before bowing out to eventual finalists Benfica.
 Domestically, Newcastle struggled, and stayed up after a 2–1 victory over already-relegated Queens Park Rangers on the penultimate game of the season.

 The 2014–15 season saw Newcastle fail to win any of their first seven games, prompting fans to start a campaign to get Pardew sacked as manager before an upturn in form saw them climb to fifth in the table.
 Pardew left for Crystal Palace in December.
 On 26 January 2015, his assistant John Carver was put in charge for the remainder of the season but came close to relegation, staying up on the final day with a 2–0 home win against West Ham, with Jonás Gutiérrez, who beat testicular cancer earlier in the season, scoring the team's second goal.

 On 9 June 2015, Carver was sacked and replaced by Steve McClaren the following day.
 On 11 March 2016, McClaren was sacked after nine months as manager, with Newcastle in 19th place in the Premier League and the club having won just six of 28 Premier League games during his time at the club.
 He was replaced by Spaniard Rafael Benítez on the same day, who signed a three-year deal, but was not able to prevent the club from being relegated for the second time under Ashley's ownership.

 Newcastle returned to the Premier League at the first attempt, winning the Championship title in May 2017.
-In October, Mike Ashley put Newcastle United up for sale for a second time.
+In October, Mike Ashley put Newcastle United up for sale for the second time.
 The team finished the season with a 3–0 win over the previous year's champions Chelsea, finishing tenth in the league, their highest finish in four years.
 The following season saw a 13th-place finish, despite being in the relegation zone in January.
 Ashley came under increased scrutiny for his lack of investment in the squad and apparent focus on other business ventures.
 Benitez left his position on 30 June 2019 after rejecting a new contract.